Saturday, December 30, 2023

 Holy Mother Leah, a figure deeply rooted in Jewish tradition, shares qualities with Esau, my favorite biblical figure.
 Her portrait reminds me of the importance of forging a meaningful life without relying on the love or approval of others.

 The image of Hekate on the right side of my shrine changes often, as I have many images of her.
 The left side of my shrine contains a pillar-like statue of Artemis, reminiscent of Asherah, and a delicate glass vase, like the one Hekate sometimes holds in one hand.
 The Artemis statue as well as a large, red-eyed serpent brooch, representing Nehustan, were gifts from my friend, Kesam.
-Ceramic cats, symbols of grace and independence, playfully explore the space, adding a touch of whimsy to the shrine’s solemnity.
+Ceramic cats, symbols of affection and grace, playfully explore the space, adding a touch of whimsy to the shrine’s solemnity.

 Before the first candle flame flickers before Hestia, I invoke her in modern Greek: Estía, i próti kai i televtaía, theá tis estías.
 Estía, yemáti evloyíes, theá pou me akoúei.
 “Hestia the first and last, goddess of the hearth.
 Hestia full of blessings, goddess who hears me.”